TheHive-Project/TheHiveDocs/TheHive4/README.md

 ## Hardware Pre-requisites

+TheHive uses ElasticSearch to store data.
+Both software use a Java VM.
+We recommend using a virtual machine with 8vCPU, 8GB of RAM and 60 GB of disk.
+You can also use a physical machine with similar specifications.

 ## Installation and configuration Guides

 This section is a step-by-step [installation and configuration guide](Instatallation/README.md) aiming at getting an instance of TheHive 4 up and running.
 This guide contains everything to: